codeandcupcakes/event-guide/README.md

 ### Marketing & Registration

 If you've found a venue, decided on an instructor and gathered a group of volunteers, you should be ready to fix a date and spread the word.
 If you think you might want to host more than one workshop, or even offer them on a regular basis into the future, you can set up some workshop-specific social media accounts and share the workshop details there.
 You can also use your own accounts, as well as contacting local organizations that are able to send the news to their own members and circles.
+We provided a Code and Cupcakes logo image in the `graphics` folder of this repository you can use to promote your event.

 Have attendees sign up ahead of time so you know how many people to expect.
 If your workshop is free, you can set up something like a Google Form that will capture names and contact information, or you can do this manually via email.
 If you need to charge in order to cover workshop costs, you can use a service to allow attendees to purchase tickets.